William Vainqueur: Personal life

 Vainqueur is of Haitian descent.
 Growing up, he revealed that he spent his holidays, going to Haiti.
-Growing up in Neuilly-sur-Marne, a commune in the eastern suburbs of Paris, Vainqueur revealed that he grew in dangerous part of Neuilly-sur-Marne and saw his friends were doing drugs or ended up in hospital.
-In addition to speaking French, he speaks English.
+Growing up in Neuilly-sur-Marne, a commune in the eastern suburbs of Paris, Vainqueur revealed that he grew in dangerous part of Neuilly-sur-Marne and saw his friends doing drugs or ended up in hospital.
+He has stated that if he didn't made it as a footballer, he wanted it to become an architect and designer.

+Vainqueur is Muslim.
+He speaks French and English.
 In September 2008, Vainqueur became a father for the first time, when his girlfriend gave birth to a baby girl, Kayci.
 Six years later, he became a father for a second time with a baby boy, Kayes.
-Vainqueur is a Muslim.
-He stated that if he didn't made it as a footballer, he wanted it to become an architect and designer.
 His father-in-law is Abdoulaye Ka.

-During his time at Dynamo Moscow, he was mentioned by his Igor Tsarush about the situation, regarding Racism in Russia, quoting: "Somehow Vainqueur asked why there are so few black people on the streets?
-I explained to him that when France conquered the colonies, he did it in Africa.
-And we had union republics, and we have more residents from there."
-He spoke out about the city of Moscow: " oscow is not at all what exists in the stereotypes of many Europeans.
+During his time at Dynamo Moscow, Igor Tsarush, commenting on racism in Russia, said that "Somehow Vainqueur asked why there are so few black people on the streets?
+I explained to him that when France conquered the colonies, it did it in Africa.
+That Russia had union republics, and we have more residents from there."
+Commenting on Moscow in July 2015, Vainqueur said: "Moscow is not at all what exists in the stereotypes of many Europeans.
 It is commonly believed that this is an old city, cold, somewhat archaic.
 In any case, this image was formed before my first visit to Russia.
 As soon as I flew to Moscow, I realized what kind of nonsense this was."

+On 23 February 2020, Vainqueur’s home was robbed whilst playing for Toulouse against LOSC Lille.